PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "BUY ME!" screamed Asarah, creating a racket that might have been louder than any racket that this dungeon had yet heard.
 "THAT'S EVEN WORSE!"

 From the darkness, there was laughter.
 In keeping with tradition, laughter from darkness would be sardonic.
 Or sinister.
 Or, at the very least, mocking.
 This laughter was not.
 This laughter was simply amused.
 "Ho, ho, ho, ho, ho, that.
 Ho ho ho ho, that is... whoo!
 I can't take it anymore."
-There were two short claps in the darkness and then the room was flooded with light.
+There were two short claps in the darkness, and then the room was flooded with light.

 Dimsbury was visible as a darker area near the now blinding light being emitted from within the glass jar.
-After a moment the intensity of the light faded, and it became possible to see again.
+After a moment, the intensity of the light faded, and it became possible to see again.
 Dimsbury said, "Oh, that is rich.
 Without a doubt, that is the finest entertainment I have seen since the comedies of the Imperial Opera.
 Or were they tragedies?
 I don't know.
 It's so hard to tell until the end.
 Do either of you sing?"

 Boltac turned to face the Wizard.
 The powerful light that still suffused the chamber was too bright for anyone to notice, but the lamp in his hand now glowed a little brighter than before.